olizilla/oli.zilla.org.uk/src/content/posts/2025-02-26-a-blueprint-for-modern-digital-government.md

 The promise of ['digital ready' legislation](https://www.gov.uk/government/publications/a-blueprint-for-modern-digital-government/a-blueprint-for-modern-digital-government-html#priority-reforms), a line about trialing [a new unique identifier on children](https://www.gov.uk/government/publications/a-blueprint-for-modern-digital-government/a-blueprint-for-modern-digital-government-html#priority-reforms-4#strengthen-and-extend-our-digital-and-data-public-infrastructure) that would benefit from more context …there really is something for everyone.
 I encourage you to give the [blueprint](https://www.gov.uk/government/publications/a-blueprint-for-modern-digital-government/a-blueprint-for-modern-digital-government-html) a read.

 Thoughts?
-Hurl them at https://bsky.app/profile/olizilla.bsky.social
+Hurl them at [@oli.zilla.org.uk on bluesky](https://bsky.app/profile/oli.zilla.org.uk)